nithin-nayak08/OCR-mini-project/README.md

 ## Shipping Label OCR – Mini Project

 This project is a mini OCR system that reads shipping label / waybill images and extracts the full text line that contains the digit `1` (for example a tracking‑like string such as `163233702292313922_1_lWV`).
-The focus is on robust extraction of that target line even when labels are noisy or partially degraded.[2]
+The focus is on robust extraction of that target line even when labels are noisy or partially degraded.

 ### Tech stack

 - Python
 - Streamlit for the web UI
 - EasyOCR as the OCR engine (open‑source)
-- OpenCV and NumPy for image preprocessing[3][1]
+- OpenCV and NumPy for image preprocessing

 ### Features